InternationalTradeAdministration/developerportal/_posts/v2/2014-11-17-ita-articles.markdown

 ###industries

-Returns articles based on [industry name](industry-list-ita-articles.html).
-Enter multiple terms by separating with a comma.
+Returns articles for a specific [controlled industry terms](industry-list-ita-articles.html).
+This method allows you to search for multiple industries separated by commas.

     {{ site.webservices_baseurl }}/v2/trade_articles/search?api_key={your key}&industries={terms}